EdenRidgway/ListDebuggerVisualizer/README.md

 # Visual Studio List Debugger Visualizer
 This is forked version of the Visual Studio List debugger that Antonia Bakula wrote with the following changes:
 * Replaces the Telerik RadGridView with the standard windows forms DataGridView
-* Improves the Excel export to handle int, double and date type exports and formats intead of treating everything as text
+* Improves the Excel export to handle int, double and date type exports and formats instead of treating everything as text
 * The Excel export launches Excel after the export.

-The Visual Studio debugger visualizer for List<T> or more precisly if inspected object implement IList.
+The Visual Studio debugger visualizer for List<T> that converts the objects into a grid view.

-Installation available on Visual Studio Marketplace: https://marketplace.visualstudio.com/items?itemName=AntonioBakula.vs2019-list-visualizer

-### Binaries download:

-GitHub releases for this project.

 ### Installation:
 Simply copy visualizer dll to your Visual Studio Visualizers folder, default folder is: